JanetIkhile/janetikhile.github.io/_pages/about.md

   - /about.html
 ---

 I am PhD student in the [School of Computing](https://www.cs.utah.edu/) at the [University of Utah](https://www.utah.edu/).
 I work with professor Vineet Pandey on human-computer interaction research.
+My research cuts across human-centered computing and medical sciences.
+I am motivated to build online tools that can assess motor impairments in individuals with disabilities.

 Education:
 ======